- Faculty Senate and University Committees

 The Teaching & Learning Technologies unit of NUIT is the principal point of contact for faculty interested in the University’s academic and research computing infrastructure and services.
 Teaching & Learning Technologies supports faculty and provides access to educational technologies and various multimedia resources for the larger Northwestern community.

 There are a host of other learning and teaching services available to faculty.
 These services include the University’s new educational platform, Canvas; 121 technology-rich Smart Classrooms across both Northwestern campuses; Mediasite, a lecture capture and management service and several computer classrooms.
 For detailed information on these services and others, visit the NUIT resources page.

 NUIT Advanced Media Production Studio (NUIT AMPS) is a professional production team within Teaching & Learning Technologies dedicated to the service and advancement of multimedia applications in teaching and research.
 The team partners with University colleagues to produce high-definition video productions and innovative web-based outreach sites for research, pedagogical, and administrative initiatives.

 Northwestern offers solutions and support for desktop, room-based, and audio conferencing as well as webcasting.
 See the NUIT website for a complete list of conferencing services provided.

 Technology-Related Events and Presentations

 Watch helpful step-by-step videos addressing common questions—from setting up email to connecting to the campus wireless network—on NUIT’s YouTube channel.
-You can also find the weekly “You’re the Key” Information Security podcast series, which provides the Northwestern University community with timely information regarding security news and tips.

 Additional learning opportunities can be found on the NUIT Events, Presentations, and Training page.
 To further explore the many support and service options available to faculty, please visit NUIT’s website.